chy1011/project_iac/README.md

 - [x] Install ansible on my WSL Node
 - [x] Configure ansible to remotely managed the AWS instances
 - [x] Write a playbook to configure and install kubernetes cluster for both instancse (1x Master, 1x Worker)
-- [ ] Containerize a flask application and either saved the image locally or publish to dockerhub
+- [ ] Containerize both flask application and PostgresSQl, either saved the image locally or publish to dockerhub
+      - Writing a flask application with CRUD capability will require a database, planing to use PostgreSQL for this.
 - [ ] Write a deployment, service for this application's image
 - [ ] Write a playbook to deploy Prometheus and Grafana
 - [ ] Write a playbook to configure node_exporters on the x2 aws instance
 - [ ] Integrating CI/CD component with Jenkins once base structure is completed

 ## Researching
+Have to research more on this portion.
 Researching for a CI tool that could be used to build and test Python Flask Application.

 Jenkins Reference:
 [Jenkins with Python Flask App Deployment](https://joachim8675309.medium.com/jenkins-ci-pipeline-with-python-8bf1a0234ec3)

 Testing tools:
+Have to research more on this portion.

 ## Learning points!
 (Will be updated along the way!)